 I have since lent this to a friend with frizzy hair to try, and now she has made me promise to let her know the second I find out there is stock!
 She says it’s a game changer for her.

 By the way, if you are interested in the eyeshadow in the photo above, check out this post.
 The lipstick is Very Victoria.
-For info on my hair colour, check out New Clairol Nice’n Easy – How To Dye Your Hair at Home.
+This hair colour is Clairol Nice’n Easy 5W.
+It’s so easy to do this colour at home.

 Where to buy the GHD Glide & How Much does it Cost?